 The development is expected to impact on both primary school and secondary places in the immediate locality.
 Any contributions which have been negotiated on other developments are factored into the forecasts undertaken by the Council's Children's Services both in terms of the increased pupil numbers and the increased capacity at schools in the area as a result of agreed financial contributions.
 Confirmation has been sought from Council's Children's Services as to whether there remains a shortfall in school places and whether this needs to be alleviated by financial contributions.
-Children's Services have confirmed that this proposal would result in a claim for 3 secondary children 19 dwellings x = 0.15 (secondary yield) = 3 children 3 $x = 17,959 \times 0.91 = £49,028$ .
-This would be secured by of a s106 legal agreement.
-No primary education provision is required as there is sufficient capacity at this level.
+This will be reported to members by way of an update.